Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay.md

 #### Transaction Flow

 1. Customer selects checkout from the merchant's website.
-2. Customer is presented with the Commerce Hub's secure Hosted Payment Page.
+2. Customer then presented with the Commerce Hub's secure Hosted Payment Page.
-3. Customer selects Google Pay and is redirected to the Google Pay payment form.
+3. Customer selects Google Pay and then redirected to the Google Pay payment form.
-4. Customer completes the Google pay form and is redirected to the Hosted Payment Page.
+4. Customer completes the Google pay form and then redirected to the Hosted Payment Page.
 5. Customer selects to complete the transaction.
 6. Hosted Payment Page submits the encrypted Google Pay payload to Commerce Hub.
 7. Commerce Hub attempts to process the transaction and sends the response to the merchant website.